cuiopen/proxy-4/README.md

 $ make
 ```

-If everything goes well, you will end up with the module proxy_manager on the root of the build directory.
-You can check the Proxy Manager version running:
+If everything goes well, you will end up with the module __proxy_manager__ on the root of the build directory.
+You can check the proxy manager version running:

 ## Installation

-It is possible to run the Proxy Manager without install the module.
+It is possible to run the proxy manager without install it.
 But, if you wish, you can install it running:

 ```sh
 $ make install